vp817/RakNetProtocolDoc/README.md

 		- Send a ConnectionRequest packet to the server.
 			- Wait for a ConnectionRequestAccepted packet from the server.
 		- Send a NewIncomingConnection packet to the server.
-			- Wait for a ConnectedPong packet from the server to confirm the connection is established.
+			- Send a ConnectedPing packet that is unreliable.
 		- Send a DisconnectNotification packet to the server. (if you want to disconnect)
-			- Wait for the server to receive the packet and if you receive it that means its disconnected now.
-		- Send a ConnectedPing packet to the server.
-			- Wait for a ConnectedPong packet from the server to confirm the connection is still alive.
+		- Wait for ConnectedPong.
+     			- Response with ConnectedPing.

 ### UnconnectedPing